Tuee22/effectful/documents/dsl/intro.md

 ### 3.4 Compiler and Proof Engine

-The Effectful compiler (written in Haskell) validates:
+The Effectful compiler stack validates:

 1. **Type checking**: All effects are properly handled
 1. **Permission checking**: Security constraints are satisfied
 1. **Consistency checking**: Distributed operations maintain invariants

-**The proof engine verifies distributed system correctness.** After the compiler succeeds, the proof engine extracts formal specifications from your Effectful program and model-checks them against TLA+ properties.
+**The proof engine verifies selected distributed properties.** After the compiler succeeds, the proof engine extracts formal specifications from the relevant part of the program and model-checks them against TLA+ properties.

-- Compiler passes → Program is well-formed Effectful
+- Compiler passes → Program is well-formed for the chosen morphology
 - Proof engine passes → Distributed system topology is provably correct

 Both gates must pass for deployment of consensus-critical applications.
 See [proof_engine.md](proof_engine.md) for complete proof engine architecture.

 ______________________________________________________________________

-## 4. The Haskell + Rust Story
+## 4. Haskell, Rust, and Other Targets

-### 4.1 Why Haskell
+### 4.1 Why Haskell for Pure Representations

-Haskell is ideal for the Effectful core because:
+Haskell is ideal for the Effectful pure core because:

 - **Compute graph optimization**: Haskell's lazy evaluation and algebraic data types make it natural to build and optimize computation graphs
 - **Pure effect descriptions**: Effects are values, not actions—they can be inspected, optimized, and composed
 - **Strong type system**: Catches errors at compile time that other languages catch at runtime
 - **Formal verification friendly**: Clean semantics make TLA+ conformance checking tractable

-Haskell gives Rust its "marching orders" as pure effect descriptions.
-The Haskell compiler decides WHAT to do; Rust decides HOW to do it.
+The category-theoretic and Haskell vocabulary behind those claims is defined in [pure_compute_dags_in_haskell.md](pure_compute_dags_in_haskell.md).
+In the current morphology, Haskell gives downstream runtimes their "marching orders" as pure descriptions.
+The pure layer decides WHAT to do; the runtime layer decides HOW to do it.

-### 4.2 Why Rust
+### 4.2 Why Rust, and Why Not Only Rust

-Rust is necessary for the systems layer because:
+Rust is preferred for many systems targets because:

 - **Driver communication**: Must interface with C APIs, hardware, OS services
 - **Performance**: Tail latency matters for systems-level work; Haskell's GC is unsuitable
 - **Memory safety without GC**: Rust's ownership system provides safety guarantees without runtime overhead
 - **JIT target**: Generated Rust can be compiled and loaded at runtime

-Rust lives INSIDE the proof boundary but OUTSIDE the purity boundary.
-It's imperative code that implements the pure effect descriptions from Haskell.
+But Rust is not the only relevant target language.
+Some runtimes force JS, Swift, Kotlin, CUDA, HDLs, or proprietary toolchains.
+In those cases, Effectful can either:

+- generate thin target-native boilerplate that exposes effects back to Rust, or
+- lower whole compute regions directly into the native target when that unlocks better placement, fusion, dead-node removal, or other backend-specific optimization

+All such target-native code lives outside the purity boundary.
+It may still remain inside the proof boundary when its lowering rules and runtime contracts are modeled and verified.

-### 4.3 JIT Compilation
+### 4.3 JIT and Staged Lowering

-Effectful supports JIT compilation from Haskell compute graphs to Rust:
+Effectful supports staged lowering, including JIT compilation where it is useful:

 - **Static Rust**: Hand-written, optimized code for known patterns
-- **JIT Rust**: Generated at runtime for dynamic structures
+- **JIT Rust**: Generated at runtime for dynamic structures on runtimes Rust can reach
+- **Target-native lowering**: JS, Swift, Kotlin, C++, CUDA, FPGA, or vendor-native output where the runtime or performance envelope requires it

-See [jit.md](jit.md) for complete JIT compilation standards.
+See [jit.md](jit.md) for the detailed JIT and staged-lowering story.

 ______________________________________________________________________